Skip to main content

 Make the journey itself an unforgettable part of your adventure by slowly and consciously diving into your new home!
 Take in the majesty of the snow-capped mountains of the Alps from the train window.
 Feel the air slowly warming up at each stop in a bus parking lot as you get closer to your destination.
 Learn your first insider tips from your carpool and let lavender fields, olive groves, or castles pass you by....

 The International Office is pleased to be able to support this project financially!
-As part of the Erasmus+ program, trips that are primarily made by low-emission means of transportation such as bus, train or carpooling are now being funded.
-Students receive a top-up of 50€, members of the university an increased travel allowance.
-Starting with the winter semester 23/24, students will receive an additional funding of 150€, if the host university is located at least 500km away from the H-BRS and a short report including a photo is submitted.
-All applicants will receive the application forms from their contact person in the International Office during the application process.
+As part of the Erasmus+ programme, trips that are predominantly undertaken using low-emission means of transport such as bus, train or carpooling are funded with an increased travel allowance.
+If the host university is at least 500 km away from H-BRS and students submit a short report including a photo of the trip, they can apply for a further 100 Euro supplement.
+All applicants will receive the application forms from their contact person at the International Office during the application process.

 For students receiving an Erasmus+ International Credit Mobillity (KA171) scholarship to Erasmus partner countries the rate of Green travel support varies depending on the distance travelled.